Terralego/django-terra-settings/doc/docker-dev.rst

 Then initialize the database:

-``compose run web /code/venv/bin/python3 /code/src/manage.py migrate``
+``docker-compose run --rm web /code/venv/bin/python3 /code/src/manage.py migrate``

 You can now edit your code.
 A django runserver is launched internally so the this is an autoreload server.